iterative/dvc.org/content/docs/command-reference/studio/index.md

 `dvc studio` authenticates DVC with Studio and sets the token.
-Once this token has been properly configured, DVC will utilize it for seamlessly sharing live experiments, sending notifications to Studio regarding any experiments that have been pushed and downloading artifacts using `dvc artifacts get`
+Once this token has been properly configured, DVC will utilize it for seamlessly sharing live experiments, sending notifications to Studio regarding any experiments that have been pushed and downloading artifacts using `dvc artifacts get`.

 ## Options